Leônidas (footballer, born 1995)

 Leônidas Soares Damasceno (born 17 October 1995), commonly known as Leonidas, is a Brazilian football midfielder who plays for Valadares Gala.

 Career

 Leonidas is a product of Fluminense FC and Goiás Esporte Clube youth sportive systems.
 During 2015–2016 he played in the Hong Kong Premier League, but in January 2017 returned to Brazil and signed contract with Villa Nova Atlético Clube.

-In May 2017 he signed a 2 year deal with the Ukrainian Premier League's FC Zorya Luhansk.
+In May 2017 he signed a two-year deal with Ukrainian Premier League club FC Zorya Luhansk.

-On 16 February 2018 Leonidas transferred to Olimpik Donetsk and signed two year deal with Ukrainian Premier League club. on 9 July 2018 he left Olimpik after the contract was terminated in mutual consent.
+On 16 February 2018, Leonidas transferred to Olimpik Donetsk and signed two year deal with Ukrainian Premier League club. on 9 July 2018 he left Olimpik after the contract was terminated in mutual consent.